MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 Next we want to preprocess the dataset and bring it into YOLOv5 format, while keeping the non-natural image intensity scale.
 Optionally we can convert the dataset into the natural image scale of [0,255] as well.

-- Navigate to the detection directory: `cd detection`
+- Checkout the branch `non_natural` of this repository.
 - Adjust the parameters `metadata_path`, `img_load_dir`, `save_dir` and `cv_folds` in `evaluations/Node21/dataset_conversion/yolov5_convert_config_non_natural.yaml`
   - `metadata_path`: Absolute path to `metadata.csv `
   - `img_load_dir`: Absolute path to `proccessed_data/images`
   - `save_dir`: Absolute path to the target folder
   - `cv_folds`: Number of folds for the cross-validation
-- (Optional): Do the same for `evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml` too
+- (Optional): Do the same for `evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml` too (Checkout the branch `master`)
 - Preprocess the dataset, while keeping the non-natural image intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c evaluations/Node21/dataset_conversion/yolov5_convert_config_non_natural.yaml`
-- (Optional): Preprocess the dataset, while converting to natural intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml`
+- (Optional): Preprocess the dataset, while converting to natural intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml` (Checkout the branch `master`)

 ## YOLOv5 - Training

 Training on the preprocessed Node21 dataset can be started with the train.py.
 It is important to note that some hyperparameters are set in the run command, while some are set in the hyperparameter configuration file.
 The parameters in the hyperparameter configuration file are usually not changed.
 Hence, only the parameters that change more frequently are used as arguments when starting the training.
+When training an ensemble, every fold has to be trained individually with a new training run.

 Example command: